Response to Climate Change

 A major cause of global warming, greenhouse gases designated at the 1997 3rd Session of the Conference of the Parties to the United Nations Framework Convention on Climate Change in Kyoto are CO2, methane, N2O, and three fluorocarbon alternatives (HFC, PFC, and SF-6).

-We also received certification for the ISO 50001 international standard for energy management at our Shiga Plant in Japan, and at Daikin Europe N.V. and Daikin Industries Czech Republic s.r.o.
+In addition, we also received certification for the ISO 50001 international standard for energy management at Daikin Europe N.V. and Daikin Industries Czech Republic s.r.o.

 CO2 emissions per production output